I have a thing for sad love songs.

-It is a wonderful thing for a husband and wife to love one another.
-Not all spouses do.
-Which begs the question: What is love anyway and what does or should marital love look like?
-The seventeenth-century Puritan, Richard Steele (1629-1692), answers that question in The Duties of Husbands and Wives:
+It is a wonderful thing for a husband and wife to feel a certain depth of emotional love toward one another.
+After all, not all spouses do, which begs the questions: What is love anyway?
+And what does, or should, marital or covenant love actually look like?
+The seventeenth-century Puritan, Richard Steele (1629-1692), answers those questions in his book The Duties of Husbands and Wives:

 “Loving each other is both the husband’s (Colossians 3:19) and the wife’s duty (Titus 2:4).
 Love is the great reason and comfort of marriage.
 This love is not merely romance, but genuine and constant affection and care for each other “fervently with a pure heart” (1 Peter 1:22).
 Marital love cannot be based on beauty or wealth, for these are passing, and not even on piety, for that may decay.
 It must be based upon God’s command which never changes.
 The marriage vow obliges “for better or for worse,” and married persons ought to consider their own spouses the best in the world for them.
 Marital love must be durable, lasting even after death has severed the bond (Proverbs 31:11-12).
 This true-hearted love brings true content and comfort in its train.
 It guards against adultery and jealousy.
 It prevents or lessens family trouble.
 Without it, the marriage is like a bone out of joint.
 There is pain until it is restored.”

-Notwithstanding the lamentable outcome of his marriage to Anna, Marvin Gaye was correct in one regard: marriage vows should be “for real.”
-But marriage vows are only as good as the intent on the part of the person reciting the vows to honor them.
-After all, of what worth or value is any vow apart from a heart wherein dwells the conviction to abide by it (Psalm 15:4)?
+Notwithstanding the lamentable outcome of his marriage, Marvin Gaye was correct in this one respect: marriage vows should be “for real.”
+But the reality is that marriage vows are only as good as the intent on the part of the individual reciting those vows to honor them.
+After all, of what worth or value is any vow, marriage or otherwise, apart from a heart wherein dwells the conviction to abide by it (Psalm 15:4)?